BrunaLab/wis2323_syllabus/README.md

 The syllabus is a quarto `html` book book the option to download a `pdf`.
 It is deployed using Github pages and uses Github actions to rerender both the `html` and `pdf` versions where  when changes are pushed to the repository.

+To add a folder with readings to the `gh-pages` branch:
+    ```
+    git add readings/
+    git commit -m "Add readings folder"
+    git push origin gh-pages
+    ```

 ### How to contribute to the course or suggest corrections

 1. With the standard GitHub flow: fork the repository, add or change material, and submit a pull request.